Monuments of Kosovo: Rural fortified houses - Kullas

 Tower of Mazrekaj Family was built in the 19th century in the historical core of the Dranoc village.
 It has a square plan with approximately 10x10 meters dimensions.
 Its walls and foundations are made of stones jointed by lime mortar, while the floor construction is made of timber.
 The dividing walls and the interior elements as floor, doors, window frames, stairs, and fences are also made of wood.
 The ground floor was used as a stable for cattle.
 The first floor, accessed by the outside stairs was used as private quarters of the family.
 The second floor was used as a gathering room only for men, also called ODA.

 In 2004 tower got restored.
 Since 2005, it was used for social and cultural activities for three years in row.
 After that it was turned into a modest Bed and Breakfast.
 Nowadays the ground floor is used as a conference hall and gallery, and the first floor offers modern equipped bedrooms, a kitchen and a bathroom.
 It is reached directly by the ground floor.
 The top floor, or Oda, is used for meetings or as a sleeping room for guests.
 Its interior has remained entirely original. tower has historical, functional, social, authenticity, economical and landscape values.

 Koshi's tower was constructed in the 19th century, near the city's bazaar in Gjakova.
 It is under protection by law on cultural heritage since 1980.
 It is a three floors house made of stones.
 People used to call it “Batusha’s Tower” because it belonged to Batusha's family many of whose members were active in wars during the Albanian renaissance.
 It is one of the rarest examples of a pure stone tower preserved in the city.

 Old Complex of Towers is a complex is positioned in Deçan.
 It is constructed in 18th-19th century.
 Presents the integrity, rural agglomeration.
 The complex consist of many quarters.
 It has architectural and artistic values.

 Tower of Zymer Mushkolaj is positioned in Deçan and it dates from the 18th century.
 It has three floors with wooden gallery.
 It was seriously damaged and nowadays it has only the remains of the walls.

-Tower of Osdautaj is located in the Isnić village.
+Tower of Osdautaj is located in the Isniq village.
 It has been the property of Dautaj's family throughout its existence.
 It is made of stones and represents a monument of Albanian architecture.

 Tower Shehu is a three floor building constructed in the end of the 18th century.
 It is based on the compositional layout consist of wooden and stone gallery.
 Nowadays it has only its remains.

 Tower Sylaj is a stone tower, constructed in the end of the 19th century.
 It has three floors, where each floor has a particular function.
 The first floor was used as stable, the second one was used for living whereas the third floor was the men room/Oda e burrave.
 Nowadays it has only the remains of its constructive walls.